-We are also proud of the long history of the quality and safety of our products and we have opposed bills or ordinances that have sought to ban them, despite their highly regarded safety profiles.
+We are also proud of the long history regarding the quality and safety of our products and we have opposed bills, ballot initiatives, and ordinances that have sought to ban them, despite their highly regarded safety profiles.
 As a company committed to bringing new, valuable products, services and technologies to farmers while creating value for shareowners, as well as furthering our sustainability mission, it is essential that Monsanto be involved in the political process to provide information for policy makers about our industry's issues.
 We believe that well-informed decision makers are the basis for good government.

-The Monsanto Good Government Fund
+Monsanto Good Government Fund

-Monsanto's participation in the political process includes contributions to political candidates in a manner that is compliant with all applicable laws and reporting requirements.
-Federal law prohibits corporations from making direct or indirect contributions to candidates or political parties at the federal level.
-The Company's political contributions at the state level are limited to those states where such contributions are permitted.
-Such contributions are made without regard to private political preference of our company’s executives.
-Such contributions include consideration of the Company's interests in legislative or policy-related activity, company facilities and employees in the state, and local political factors.
-The GGFAP supports political issues and candidates consistent with the Company's policy objectives, promotes the election of responsible, qualified candidates to public office, regardless of party affiliation, and supports candidates for office, political parties, or other political committees in cases where the views of those candidates or entities are in general agreement with those of the Company.
+Monsanto's participation in the U.S. political process includes contributions to political candidates in a manner that is compliant with all applicable federal and state laws and reporting requirements.
+U.S. federal law prohibits corporations from making direct or indirect contributions to candidates or political parties at the federal level.
+Monsanto's political contributions at the U.S. state level are limited to those states where such contributions are permitted.
+All political contributions are made without regard to the private political preferences of our company’s executives and include consideration of Monsanto's interests in legislative or policy-related activity, company facilities and employees in the state, and local political factors.
+Our Good Government Fund Advisory Panel (GGFAP) supports political issues and candidates consistent with Monsanto's policy objectives, promotes the election of responsible, qualified candidates to public office, regardless of party affiliation, and supports candidates for office, political parties, or other political committees in cases where the views of those candidates or entities are in general agreement with those of Monsanto.

 Additional information can be found in public reports filed by candidates with state agencies by clicking on the individual state links listed here.

-The Monsanto Citizenship Fund
+Monsanto Citizenship Fund

 Effective governance processes are in place to oversee political contributions made by the MCF.
-The MCF's board of directors consists of 13 employees from various functions within the Company.
-All disbursements for political contributions to candidates or political committees require approval of the board and are reviewed by an external political compliance vendor.
-The MCF's federal contributions are fully disclosed in public reports filed with the Federal Election Commission and are all available on one website at www.FEC.gov.
-Additional state contribution information can be found in public reports filed by candidates with state agencies by clicking on the individual state links listed here.
+The MCF's board of directors consists of 14 employees from various functions within the Company.
+All disbursements for political contributions to candidates or political committees at the federal, state and local levels require approval of the board and are reviewed by an external political compliance vendor.
+All political contributions made by the MCF since January 2010 can be found below: